google/styleguide/pyguide.md

 Use default iterators and operators for types that support them, like lists, dictionaries, and files.
 The built-in types define iterator methods, too.
 Prefer these methods to methods that return lists, except that you should not mutate a container while iterating over it.
-Never use Python 2 specific iteration methods such as `dict.iter*()` unless necessary.

 ```python
 Yes:  for key in adict: ...